mattryder97/Syracuse-Final-Portfolio/Automating Loan Eligibility/readme.md

 #### Project svmPlot.png
 A plot of the predictions produced by the Support Vector Machine model developed in "Project SVM.R".
 Can be opened by an image viewing or editing application.

+#### projectdata.xlsx
+This is the dataset that was used for this project.
+Can be opened with Microsoft Excel.